wilton-gallego/signoz-truechange/docs/contributing/go/readme.md

 # Go

-This document provides an overview of contributing to the SigNoz backend written in Go.
-The SigNoz backend is built with Go, focusing on performance, maintainability, and developer experience.
+This document provides an overview of contributing to the Trueview backend written in Go.
+The Trueview backend is built with Go, focusing on performance, maintainability, and developer experience.
 We strive for clean, idiomatic code that follows established Go practices while addressing the unique needs of an observability platform.

 We adhere to three primary style guides as our foundation: